glassCodeBender/BigBrainSecurity/README.md

 # BigBrainSecurity

-This is the home to a computer forensics/IDS program I'm writing with Apache Spark primarily in Scala.
-I will also use python to develop a plugin for the Volatility Framework and to do some machine learning prototyping.
+This is the home to a computer forensic automation program/IDS written primarily in Scala with Apache Spark.
+I'm also using python to develop a plugin for the Volatility Framework and for prototyping machine learning algorithms.

-NOTE: AnalyzePrefetch.scala will produce innaccurate results for users running Windows 8 or later.
-The list of safe files only includes file names for computers running Windows 7 or earlier.
+NOTE: AnalyzePrefetch.scala will produce inaccurate results for users running Windows 8 or later.
+The list of safe files the program tests for only includes file names for Windows 7 or earlier.

 See config.txt for details on how to customize the program.